 We believe that we have a chance with this show to deepen the emotional connection children may have with trees.
 We also hope to inspire the wider values of preserving woodlands for future generations.
 Our ability to do this is greatly enhanced by the support of The Woodland Trust.

 The LITTLE FIR TREE PROJECT creates a bridge between music, theatre and the arts, and the environment.
-Together with the production at Kings Place, the Project opens a door to a magical world of trees which children, especially those in an urban environment, might not even know exists.
+Together with the Musical, the Project opens a door to a magical world of trees which children, especially those in an urban environment, might not even know exists’